 Clicks are only one way in which users engage in your brand’s message.
 Digital technology has vastly improved and continues to be able to provide better insights into display advertising effectiveness.
 One way into how you can actually better measure success is through viewability and interaction.

-Whilst a click is instantaneous, you can actually measure a user’s pattern of hovering over an ad (consuming the message), how long a user views the ad, and how well they interact with the ad.
+Whilst a click is instantaneous, you can actually measure a user’s pattern of hovering over an ad (consuming the message).
+You can also measure how long a user views the ad, and how well they interact with the ad.

 Another way you can measure display marketing effectiveness is through the use of various types of creative units such as Responsive Reach Media ads (RRM).
-These ads are often comprised of a video asset – but can actually combine all sorts of various elements within an ad unit.
+These ads often contain a video asset – but can combine all sorts of elements within an ad unit.

-For example, imagine a florist serving an interactive ad, which allows users who have been put into an ‘engaged’ audience segment to be able to scroll through various bridal bouquet options.
+For example, imagine a florist serving an interactive ad.
+It allows users in an ‘engaged’ audience to be able to scroll through various bridal bouquet options.
 Imagine an auto dealer serving a different vehicle based on weather using a weather widget.
 The possibilities are endless!